kenwals/shinrin-yoku/README.md

 ### Known issues

-1. On larger screens the navbar items flicker after they have been selected.
+1. On medium and larger screens the navbar items flicker after they have been selected.
 2. When tested on my smart tv browser, the background colours don't show for hero text , mid section text and footer section.
 3.